ml4wifi-devs/mapc-optimal/docs/index.rst

 where ``stations`` and ``access_points`` are lists of numbers representing the stations and access points (APs) in the network, respectively.
-Identifiers of the stations and APs should be unique and cover the range from :math:`0` to :math:`n - 1` (where :math:`n` is the total number of nodes in the network).
 The ``path_loss`` is an :math:`n \times n` matrix representing the path loss between each pair of nodes in the network.
-The solver returns calculated configurations and the corresponding total throughput of the network.
+The solver returns calculated configurations and the total throughput of the network.
 The :class:`mapc_optimal.Solver` class can be further configured by passing additional arguments to the constructor.
-Full list of arguments can be found in the documentation.
+The full list of arguments can be found in the documentation.

 Additionally, the solver can return a list of the pricing objective values for each iteration.
 It can be useful to check if the solver has converged.
 To do so, set the